deepuzz11/EcoWise-Your-Personalized-Carbon-Tracker/README.md

 # **EcoWise: Track and Reduce Your Carbon Footprint**

 **EcoWise** represents my belief in the power of individual actions.
-Through this app, I aim to encourage others to take small, consistent steps toward reducing their carbon footprints and working together for a more sustainable future.
+Through this application, I aim to encourage others to take small, consistent steps toward reducing their carbon footprints and working together for a more sustainable future.

 ---